AkashAugustine23/projectMovie/README.md

 # projectMovie
+started with basic structure from stackoverflow to begin and learn
 #server
 started using local storage but then moving to API integration created server test code to check connection